kashmir96/oso/content/projects/selwyn-motor-fest.md

 ---
 title: "Selwyn Motor Fest - Rolleston Car Show"
-description: Selwyn Motor Fest is a charity car show run every year in the Selwyn town of Rolleston.
-Bringing nearly 1000 cars in and residents from all over Christchurch, this show has been a great source of donations for local charities.
+description: "Selwyn Motor Fest is a charity car show run every year in the Selwyn town of Rolleston.
+Bringing nearly 1000 cars in and residents from all over Christchurch, this show has been a great source of donations for local charities. "
 draft: false
 cover:
  image: /img/projects/selwynmotorfest.webp